Australia's first Landscape Enterprise Network announced in NSW Hunter Region

 Timelines

-Stakeholder engagement and consultation; engage organisations, farmers and landowners who share a reliance on the regional landscapes and supply chains
+Engage organisations, farmers and landowners who share a reliance on the regional landscapes and supply chains.

-Key engagement points planned
+Key engagement points planned:

-Registrations now closed for the Impact Partner webinar - 15 April 5pm - 6pm AEST
+Impact Partner webinar - 15 April 5pm - 6pm AEST

 Register for the farmer and landowner webinar - 22 April 5pm - 6pm AEST